|

 Calculate the track parameters from the hits.

-This is done by linear regression, which is equivalent to a minimisation for a straight line.
+This is done by linear regression, which is equivalent to a

 The straight line is parameterised in the xy and the zy plane: